In 2018, about $2.35 trillion in healthcare mergers and acquisitions occurred globally.

 - Chronic care management needs treated at a primary care office, seeing as retail clinics do not offer these services.
 PC doctors help patients manage their diabetes, asthma, thyroid problems, and other chronic illnesses.

 There are obvious differences between retail clinics and primary care practices; however, retaining a PC doctor and frequenting the same retail clinic, when necessary, isn’t an awful practice.
-Ask your PC doctor which local clinic they prefer at your next visit.
-When you arrive at the recommended retail clinic, request that they share visit information with your primary care doctor.
-Establishing a functioning relationship between both your PCP and the retail clinic saves time and prevents error during future visits.
+Let your patients know if there is a local clinic you prefer.
+Ask that when they arrive at the recommended retail clinic, they request that the clinic share visit information with your practice.
+Establishing a functional relationship between both a PCP and a retail clinic saves time and prevents errors during future visits.

 Looking for information on software solutions for your clinic?
 Visit our website at www.micromd.com/solutions or call us at 1-800-624-8832 for more information on getting started.